 - What are the existing solutions lacking?

-- What does your product offer that sets it apart from its competitors?
+- What does your SaaS platform offer that sets it apart from its competitors?
 Does it have something better than other software?

-- Is your software’s USP enough to transform user behavior pattern
+- Is your software’s USP enough to transform user behavior patterns?

 2. Creating Software Specifications and Wireframes